 • Master’s degree in school counseling or related field

-• Possession of an appropriate Pupil Services Credential, LPCC, MFT, or equivalent
+• Possession of an appropriate Pupil Services Credential, LPCC, LCSW, or equivalent

 • At least two years of successful counseling in a school setting is required, preferably at the high school level